devhoodit/ml2-project/README.md

 # ml2-project

-This is a repository about the project of ML2 class, SEOULTECH😄.
+This is a repository for the project of ML2 class, SEOULTECH😄.

 # Environment Setting